Security Hazard: Plot

-At night in England, International Rescue are responding to a mine fire.
-A local man, Mr Morrison, puts his son Chip to bed before leaving their house to help with the blaze.
-Curious about International Rescue, Chip moves to a window and gazes out at the open pod door of Thunderbird 2, which is parked unattended in a field.
+The episode begins with International Rescue responding to a mine fire in England.
+A nearby resident, Mr Morrison, puts his son Chip to bed before leaving their house to help fight the fire.
+Curious about International Rescue, Chip moves to his bedroom window and gazes out at the open pod door of Thunderbird 2, which is sitting unattended in a field.

-After the fire is extinguished, Scott (voiced by Shane Rimmer) returns to Tracy Island in Thunderbird 1 followed by Virgil and Alan (David Holliday and Matt Zimmerman) in Thunderbird 2.
-When Jeff's (Peter Dyneley) control panel warns of a stowaway aboard Thunderbird 2, the Tracys rush to the hangar to confront the intruder – Chip Morrison.
+After the fire is extinguished, Scott flies back to Tracy Island in Thunderbird 1, followed by Virgil and Alan in Thunderbird 2.
+When Jeff's control panel warns of a stowaway aboard Thunderbird 2, the Tracys rush to the hangar and confront the intruder: Chip Morrison.

-Furious at the security breach, Jeff holds an urgent meeting with his sons to decide what to do about Chip, but no one knows how to get the boy home without him revealing International Rescue's secrets to the wider world.
-Security is further compromised when Chip coaxes his hosts into describing past rescues: Virgil explains Thunderbird 2's role in saving Eddie Houseman, who was trapped in a truck teetering on a cliff edge (as seen in "End of the Road"); Alan, pilot of Thunderbird 3, talks about the rescue of the Sun Probe astronauts ("Sun Probe"); Scott remembers International Rescue's very first rescue operation – saving the Fireflash airliner from an auto-detonating bomb ("Trapped in the Sky"); Gordon (voiced by David Graham), pilot of Thunderbird 4, explains how he freed the technicians trapped inside the sunken Martian Space Probe ("Day of Disaster"); and Jeff himself gives a lecture on how rescues are coordinated.
+Furious at this security breach, Jeff holds an urgent meeting with his sons to decide what to do about Chip, but no one knows how to get the boy home safely without him revealing International Rescue's secrets to the wider world.
+The problem is compounded when Chip coaxes his hosts into recalling past rescue missions: Virgil explains Thunderbird 2's role in saving Eddie Houseman, who was trapped in a truck teetering on a cliff edge (as seen in "End of the Road"); Alan, pilot of Thunderbird 3, discusses the rescue of the Sun Probe astronauts ("Sun Probe"); Scott recounts International Rescue's very first operation – saving the Fireflash airliner from an auto-detonating bomb ("Trapped in the Sky"); Gordon, pilot of Thunderbird 4, describes how he freed the technicians trapped inside the sunken Martian Space Probe ("Day of Disaster"); and Jeff himself gives a lecture on rescue coordination.

-Finally, Jeff comes up with a solution.
-Chip, who has been awake for hours, is allowed to fall asleep.
-He is then quietly flown home in Thunderbird 2 and left in his bed.
-By dawn, International Rescue have departed and Mr Morrison returns home.
-Although Chip wakes up with vivid memories of his time on Tracy Island, his amused father assures him that it was all a dream.
+Jeff finally hits on a solution.
+Chip, who has been awake for hours, is left to fall asleep and then quietly flown home in Thunderbird 2.
+At dawn, Mr Morrison returns home to find Chip still in bed and no sign of International Rescue.
+On waking, Chip has clear memories of his time on Tracy Island, but his amused father convinces him that it was all a dream.